Kollegal

-Kollegal (or Kollegala) is the Major taluk in the Chamarajanagara District of Karnataka State in the south of India.
+Kollegala (or Kollegal) is the Major taluk in the Chamarajanagara District of Karnataka State in the south of India.
 Kollegala is well known for its silk industry which attracts traders from all over the state.

 History

 Until 1956, Kollegala was part of the Coimbatore district of the Madras Presidency.
 The States Reorganisation Act of 1956 moved Kollegala to Karnataka primarily organising it along linguistic lines.
 Kollegal is the name derived from the names of two hermits namely 'Kauhala' and 'Galava' who were believed to be instrumental in the development of Kollegala.
 Kollegala, also called "Silk City", is famous for its handloom silk saree industry.

 Kollegala serves as a center for pre-university education in the region.
 Well known schools in Kollegal include Lions High School, Sree Vasavi Vidya Kendra, St. Francis Assisi High School, Nisarga Independent PU college, Seventh Day Adventist High School, and Mudigundam Gurukaar Subappa Veerappa (MGSV), and Mahadeshwara Degree College.

 Singanalur, Kollegala is the hometown of Legendary Kannada thespian, the demigod of Karnataka, Dr.Rajkumar.
 Kollegala was one of the areas which played host to the activities of Veerappan, a notorious bandit who smuggled sandalwood and poached elephants for their tusks.